AlexanderVera/bowling/BowlingScoreDrawer/src/main/resources/README.md

 ## Getting Started

-Unzip the zip folder in a empty folder.
+Unzip the zip file in a empty folder.
-The content of the zip is:
+The zip content will be:
 	-	/sources/pom.xml: Maven config file
 	-	/sources/src/: Source files
-	-	/binary/bowlingScore.jar: binary to run directly
-	-	/binary/lib: External packaged libs to run the app
-	-	/binary/bowling-game.txt: Example file to run the with 0 error ;)
-	-	/binary/test-frame-all-strike.txt: File with all strike shoots
+	-	/test-files/test-frame-all-strike.txt: File with all strike shoots
-	-	/binary/test-frame-all-fail.txt: File with all fail shoots
+	-	/test-files/test-frame-all-fail.txt: File with all fail shoots
-	-	/binary/test-frame-large-game.txt: File with 3000 players
+	-	/test-files/binary/test-frame-large-game.txt: File with 1000 players

 ### Prerequisites
 #### Run Binary